ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 follow its `coding guidelines
 <https://sphinx-gallery.github.io/stable/index.html>`_.

-Using python, here is the simple example of how to :ref:`ref_example_gallery`
+Using python, here is the simple example of how to :ref:`ref_example_gallery`.

 Document Python code